ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

 }
 ```

-Now you have a working simple mobile app to display data obtained from an online or local REST API.
+Now we have a working simple mobile app to display data obtained from an online or local REST API.
+You can find the code for the iOS app in the same repository above.
+This tutorial contained a lot of concepts and components which is typical of 'real world' apps.
+If you experienced any issues or have any questions or comments, please let me know in teh comments below.